 Once you have developed a CSM and identified:

-you are ready to begin the selection of chemicals of potential concern.
+you are ready to select chemicals of potential concern.

-Once the user has reviewed the available data for Site A and developed the conceptual site model, the user can proceed with selecting the chemicals of potential concern (COPCs).
+Once you have reviewed the available data for Site A and developed the conceptual site model, proceed with selecting the chemicals of potential concern (COPCs).
 COPCs are chemicals that are potentially site-related and whose data are of sufficient quality for use in the quantitative risk assessment.

-The data set should first be screened against background data to ensure that naturally occurring or anthropogenic levels of chemicals are evaluated/screened-out if appropriate.
+The data set should first be screened against background data to ensure that naturally occurring or anthropogenic levels of chemicals are evaluated/screened-out, if appropriate.
 [Different regions have various guidance concerning if and how comparisons of site data with background data should be performed.]
-The RAIS has tools which can assist the user in determining appropriate background concentrations for their site.
-Please see the background tool on the Tools Page.
-Also, guidance concerning how to compare background data to site-related contaminant data is provided in the Guidance for Conducting Risk Assessments and Related Risk Activities for the DOE-ORO Environmental Management Program [BJC/OR-271], Appendix C. This background comparison guidance has been consistently used for the Oak Ridge Reservation; however, the user should consult with their Regional Program Manager and appropriate Stakeholders before the background screen is performed to determine the appropriate method for your site.
+The RAIS can assist you in determining appropriate background concentrations for their site.
+Please see the background values tool under the Chemical Tools menu.
+Also, guidance concerning how to compare background data to site-related contaminant data is provided in the Guidance for Conducting Risk Assessments and Related Risk Activities for the DOE-ORO Environmental Management Program [BJC/OR-271], Appendix C. This background comparison guidance has been consistently used for the Oak Ridge Reservation; however, you should consult with your Regional Program Manager and appropriate Stakeholders before the background screen is performed to determine the appropriate method for your site.
 For the purposes of this tutorial, we will assume that the data for Site A has already been screened against background.

 PRGs are appropriately used as a toxicity screen to identify COPCs in the baseline risk assessment, by eliminating chemicals at a site that pose insignificant risk/hazard to human health.
 For the purpose of this tutorial, the Federal ARARs and residential risk-based water and fish PRGs will be used in the toxicity screen to determine which analytes in the Site A data are COPCs.

-First a screen of the Site A data against the appropriate Federal or State ARARs will be conducted.
+First, a screen of the Site A data against the appropriate Federal or State ARARs will be conducted.
 Before performing an ARARs screen, be sure to check with your regulators to see if this is appropriate (e.g., EPA Region IV does not perform the ARARs screen as part of the baseline human health risk assessment).
-In some cases, states may only require that the ARARs for the detected analytes be reported, for example, in the remedial investigation report.
+For example, some states may only require that the ARARs for the detected analytes be reported in the remedial investigation report.

-In order to screen against the Federal ARARs, choose ARAR Search from the Tools Page.
-Then within "Select ARAR Source" choose "Federal".
-The user is now able to retrieve Federal and Tennessee primary and secondary drinking water standards and water quality criteria from the available options.
-At this point, the user should consult with appropriate regulatory agencies to determine which, if any, ARARs should be screened against and the appropriate selection criteria.
-The user will need to determine the classification of the water body under consideration to determine which ARARs should be addressed.
-As stated in the problem identification, we are evaluating a water body source that is classified as "domestic, fish and aquatic life, recreational, and irrigation uses."
+In order to screen against the Federal ARARs, choose ARAR Search from the chemical Tools menu.
+Then within "Select ARAR Source", choose "Federal".
+Next, select Federal and Tennessee primary and secondary drinking water standards and water quality criteria from the available options.
+At this point, you should consult with appropriate regulatory agencies to determine which, if any, ARARs to screen against and the appropriate selection criteria.
+You will need to define the classification of the water body under consideration to determine which ARARs should be addressed.
+As stated in the problem identification step, we are evaluating a water body source that is classified as "domestic, fish and aquatic life, recreational, and irrigation uses."
 For the purposes of this tutorial and since we are considering domestic use of the water (most conservative use), we will check all options from the first and second selection box.
-The user should note that radionuclides are divided into separate categories for Promulgated Federal and State Primary Drinking Water MCLs and Proposed Federal Primary Drinking water MCLs.
+Note that radionuclides are divided into separate categories for Promulgated Federal and State Primary Drinking Water MCLs and Proposed Federal Primary Drinking water MCLs.

 From the "Select Individual Chemicals" selection box, choose the names of the four analytes identified in our data set.
 Note, when choosing more than one name, the user MUST press the CTRL key and hold it down continuously until all selections are made.
 Each selection will be highlighted if chosen properly.
-After all analyte selections are made, the user can then select the ARARS to retrieve.
-For the purpose of this tutorial all ARARs are selected.
+After all analyte selections are made, press the Arrow button to move the analytes into the Selected box.

-Once the user has chosen to "Retrieve", the selected data will appear as below.
+Press "Submit Form" to retrieve the data (as shown below).
 [The data will be displayed horizontally on the screen; but in order to demonstrate the results for this tutorial, the data are displayed in two tables.]

-For the purposes of this tutorial and because of variance in state guidance which may require that the ARAR comparisons be performed at a different stage in the remedial investigation process, we will assume that none of the contaminants are screened out at this stage.
-However, the user should note that the maximum detected concentration for toluene is below the ARARs and could drop out of the assessment at this stage if these criteria were being used.
+For the purposes of this tutorial, and because of variance in state guidance that may require that the ARAR comparisons be performed at a different stage in the remedial investigation process, we will assume that none of the contaminants are screened out at this stage.
+Note, however, that the maximum detected concentration for toluene is below the ARAR and could drop out of the assessment at this stage, if these criteria were being used.

-Next, the user should compare the data from Site A against risk-based PRGs.
-PRGs can be calculated using the Chemical PRG Tool.
-To learn more about the PRGs, the user may refer to the Chemical PRG User Guide.
-The specific PRG Equations for each land use are presented.
+Next, compare the data from Site A against risk-based PRGs.
+PRGs can be calculated using the PRG Calculator, available under the Chemical Tools menu.
+To learn more about the PRGs, the user may refer to the Chemical PRG User Guide, which presents specific PRG Equations for each land use.

 Results are given for Residential soil, air, tapwater and fish.
 Each section gives a table with the default exposure parameters followed by a table of the cancer and noncancer PRGS and any chemical-specific inputs that were required.
 In accordance with the problem identified for Site A in Module 2, the Tapwater and fish PRGs are needed to screen Site A. The PRG results are summarized and reproduced below.